All Episodes

 I appreciate it.

-The uh uh senator waking up to the fact that he is not popular in West Virginia, that uh, as we as we discussed last week, in a uh matchup with a Congresswoman, a Republican Congresswoman in the upcoming race for his seat, the incumbent, Mr. Byrd, uh falls below 50 percent.
+By the way, speaking of Washington, D.C., Sheets Byrd back in the headlines here, the senator waking up to the fact that he is not popular in West Virginia, that as we discussed last week, in a matchup with a congresswoman, a Republican congresswoman, in the upcoming race for his seat, the incumbent, Mr. Byrd, falls below 50%.

-And this other Congresswoman hasn't even announced yet.
+And this other congresswoman hasn't even announced yet.

-There isn't any campaign.
+There isn't even any campaign.

-I just want to let that sink in for a second.
+I just want to let that sink in for a sec.

-But uh hold it a minute.
+But hold it a minute.

 Wait, wait, wait, wait.